Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: How to Find It?

 \subsection{PGO: Prediction, Gradient and Optimization}

-In this subsection, we briefly introduce the principle of PGO.
-Notice that in this work, neural network is used as a tool for function approximation, with which we can obtain the gradient to further optimize the bailout.
-In general, the back-propagation algorithm is employed to find the gradients of the loss function with respect to parameters of the neural network.
-We differ from existing research in computing the gradient of the objective function fitted by the neural network with respect to the inputs, as depicted in Figure \ref{fig:NN-different}.
+In this subsection, we briefly outline the core principle of the PGO method.
+In our framework, a neural network is employed as a functional approximation tool, enabling the extraction of gradients necessary to optimize the bailout strategy.
+Specifically, we use the backpropagation algorithm to compute the gradient of the loss function with respect to the parameters of the neural network.
+Our approach departs from existing literature in a key way: rather than focusing on parameter optimization, we leverage the trained neural network to compute the gradient of the fitted objective function with respect to its inputs, as illustrated in Figure~\ref{fig:NN-different}.

-We show the details of calculations of the gradients gradient of the objective function modeled as a neural network in Appendix \ref{ap:gradient}, which is especially useful for black-box optimization problems.
-With the black-box system, we can generate sufficient enough samples to train a neural network to approximate the objective function, and then the accompanying gradient calculator based on the neural network can be applied to variant types of gradient decent algorithms for optimization.
-Notice that the systemic risk bailout problem can be exactly modeled as a black-box optimization problem, where the black-box is characterized by the fixed-point system.
+The detailed procedure for computing the gradient of the objective function—modeled via a neural network—is provided in Appendix~\ref{ap:gradient}.
+This approach is particularly well-suited to black-box optimization problems.
+Within such settings, a sufficiently large number of input–output samples can be generated from the black-box system to train a neural network that approximates the objective function.
+The resulting gradient evaluator, derived from the trained network, can then be incorporated into various gradient-based optimization algorithms.
+Importantly, the systemic risk bailout problem can be rigorously framed as a black-box optimization task, where the fixed-point system defining the financial clearing mechanism serves as the black box.

-Below, we describe the neural network-based black-box optimization approach in a more general setting.
+In the following, we outline the neural network-based black-box optimization approach in a more general framework.
 Consider the following constrained optimization problem: